 Cause and Effect of Obesity

-The cause and effect of obesity are not as straightforward as you may think.
+The cause and effect of obesity may not be as straightforward as you think.

 - Obesity discrimination